Masters of Accountancy (MAC)

 - Acquire outstanding technical knowledge in all major aspects of accountancy with a focus on analytical and professional sharp skills

-- World-class faculty includes teachers with extensive professional experience in accounting and analytics
+- Experience world-class faculty includes teachers with extensive professional experience in accounting and analytics

-- Professional career coaching with our Lifetime Career Support Promise
+- Take advantage of professional career coaching with our Lifetime Career Support Promise

-Our School of Accountancy program holds the prestigious distinction of being separately AACSB accredited — an accolade achieved by only 2% of the accounting programs in the world.
+Our School of Accountancy program holds the prestigious distinction of being separately AACSB accredited — an accolade achieved by only 2% of the world’s accounting programs.